 On reaching the railway station, we walked towards the center.
 The bus station is near the railway station, so the walk is about the same.

 The walk towards the historical center might spook someone who doesn't know what to expect.
-The streets are littered with trash.
+There might be trash on the streets.
 Immigrants are hanging around in the corners.
 Clumsy graffiti on the walls, broken up Vespas...

 But once you arrive in the city center, things get better.
 More tourists, more cafes.
 Wide streets.
 Lots of shops and restaurants.